chef/automate/components/docs-chef-io/content/automate/ha_backup_efs.md

 {{< note >}}

-If the network is mounted correctly, you need to perform this step on a single Elasticsearch server.
+If the network appropriately mounted, you need to perform this step on a single Elasticsearch server.

 {{< /note >}}